 It's more than a song book!
 The Hymnal 1982 could be viewed as one of the finest collections of sacred poetry in print.

-It's Christian theology and meaning set to music, and we take our musical traditions very seriously.
-(We sing ALL the verses!
-We do not project the lyrics on the wall, so you'll have to use the hymnal!)
+It's Christian theology and meaning** set to music, and we take our historical traditions very seriously.
+(We sing ALL the verses, even on the really boring ones!
+We do not project the lyrics on the wall or have anyone lead the singing.)

 As you flip through the hymnal, note some of the composers and lyricists represented.
 It's a cultural treasure.